ligato/docs/docs/tutorials/06_plugin-lookup.md

 }
 ```

 Your plugin can be started without panicking.
-In this case the dependency plugin starts before the primary plugin, and stops in reverse order.
+In this case, the dependency plugin starts before the primary plugin, and stops in reverse order.
 In other words, the dependency plugin stops first.
-Any attempt to use it in the primary plugin `Close()`method, will cause panic.
+Any attempt to use it in the primary plugin `Close()`method will cause panic.

-Despite the fact that this approach is working and correct in suitable scenarios, you should avoid this approach if possible.
-The `AfterInit()` can be used more effectively as you will see later in this tutorial.
+Despite the fact that this approach is working and correct in suitable scenarios, you should avoid it if possible.
+The `AfterInit()` can be used more effectively as you will see in the _3: Order dependencies using plugin lookup_ section of this tutorial.

+---

 ### 2: Manually order plugins